This article is written for home/office scenarios, it’s NOT recommended for production.

 All features are fully supported in this setup.
 The decision to use one or two network interfaces is solely a design consideration influenced by various factors, including the existing network configuration and security needs.

-I would prefer the dual NIC deployment for security reasons and traffic segmentation.
+We would prefer the dual NIC deployment for security reasons and traffic segmentation.

 Thank you for reading my blog.